dialchain/dial/specs/Token.md

 that token.
 The underlying  keypair is used to legitimate the token declaration (proof of execution) at creation.

-The current format is: sha256-ripmd160.
+The current format is: sha256.

 The omission of a network identifier is intentional.
 */
-token-id = bytes .size 32
+token-id = (id: bytes .size 32)
+issuer-id = token-id

 /*
 The token representation contains sufficient information to keep track of a token in the Dial.
-Fields _modif_ and _work_ can be used to determine if the token still have some available resources to finance it's maintenance in the Dial.
+Fields modif and work can be used to determine if the token still has some available resources to support maintenance in the Dial.

 The token representation is only modified when the controller sends